 Since much of the work in this course requires the software that we use in room 224, formal homework will not be assigned very often.
 Nonetheless, students will be expected to review their notes daily.
-To be successful in this course and to develop vital skills needed for study at the college and university levels, students must
+To be successful in this course, students must

 - Spend 15 to 30 minutes each day reviewing their notes (No excuses!
-The notes can be found at www.misternolfi.com!) - Make summary notes once per week (summarize the most important concepts learned) - Ask for help whenever needed - Use the computers in room 224 before school or after school to finish assignments that are not completed during class time.
+The notes can be found at www.misternolfi.com!) - Make summary notes once per week (summarize the most important concepts learned) - Ask for help whenever needed. - Use the computers in room 224 before school or after school to finish assignments that are not completed during class time.
 (On most days, room 224 remains open until at least 4:30 pm.
 If you are fortunate enough to have the appropriate software installed on your home computer, please take advantage of it!) - Take an active role in their learning